They share the same game library and peripherals, but the original PlayStation 4 and PlayStation 4 Pro differ in more than just name and size.

 As you might expect, Sony’s new Pro console packs in some seriously upgraded hardware, using an enhanced GPU to help drive graphics at 4K resolution, either natively or upscaled, and deliver more detailed, smoother-running experiences.
 In other words, your games can look extra-fabulous if you have the right TV for it.

-However, the current PS4 isn't going away: in fact, Sony has also introduced a slimmer version that will replace it as the entry-level version starting next week.
-But if you already have the PS4 and you're weighing a Pro upgrade, here's what you need to consider – and what could push you to buy another PS4 this generation.
+However, the current PS4 isn’t going away: in fact, Sony recently released a slimmer version that replaced the original as the entry-level option.
+But if you already have the PS4 and you’re weighing a Pro upgrade, here’s what you need to consider – and what could push you to buy another PS4 this generation.

 Yes!
 Stream in 4K